anuj-ojha/Testing---Instances-/hotwax-instance-guide.md

-# HotWax Commerce — Instance Types: Plain English Guide
+# HotWax Commerce — Instance Types:

 > **Who is this for?** Anyone working with HotWax Commerce — whether you're in operations, QA, business, or tech.
 No technical background required.